prisil22/Crud/README.md

 # Crud
-This a simple Create, read, update and delete program which describes all the basic function in every application.
+This a simple Create, read, update and delete program which describes all the basic function that  every application should have
+.